spacetx/starfish/docs/source/roadmap.md

 _starfish_'s API documentation is minimal.
 We need to add basic documentation that describes how to use each component, and how to fit parameters.
 This should be adequate for a skilled computational user (Brian Long, Kenneth Harris) to pick up _starfish_ and use it to make a pipeline. _starfish_ should also clearly document how a developer can contribute code they need for their analyses to the project.
 We will need to source feedback from users on what parts of the documentation provoke confusion.

 #### Image re-scaling & normalization
 Several approaches normalize images to overcome different channel intensities or round biases.
 We should implement a pipeline component to support this that samples from images within or across fields of view.
-Determine the minimum necessary sampling level to achieve needed normalization.
+Determine the minimum amount of data to sample from images across the experiment to equalize their intensities.

 #### Stitching
 Decide on and Implement a simple solution for stitching IntensityTables created from tiles that overlap in physical space.
 This could be as simple as "clobber-left".